Abdullah-AlKhamyasi/Abdullah-AlKhamyasi/README.md

 ## 🛠️ Toolkit for Innovation

-Here's the updated toolkit with each tool or framework represented by the correct color and logo:
+Here's the updated toolkit with each tool or framework represented by the correct colour and logo:

 ## 🛠️ Toolkit for Innovation